mahmad-saleem/JS-Demo/README.md

 # JS-Demo
-This is demo repo for testing purpose
+This is demo repo for testing purpose.